deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/processproviders.rst

       :language: xml

 .. tip::
   You can use this POM to compile the example Processlets above to create a JAR file that you can put into the ``modules`` directory of the deegree workspace.
-Just create an empty directory somewhere and save the Example POM as ``pom.xml``.
+Just create an empty directory somewhere and save the example POM as ``pom.xml``.
 Place the Processlet Java files into subdirectory ``src/main/java/`` (as files ``Processlet42.java`` / ``AdditionProcesslet.java``).
 On the command line, change to the project directory and use ``mvn package`` (Apache Maven 3.0 and a compatible Java JDK have to be installed).
 Subdirectory ``target`` should now contain a JAR file that you can copy into the ``modules`` directory of the deegree workspace.

 """""""""""""""""""""""""""""""""""""""
 Invoking processlets using WPS requests